 • I am still young, so I have lots of energy.

 • I really like my foster dog sister; however, she thinks I am a bit too much.
 I like to jump and play like dogs do.
 She is older and never played with dogs the way I do.
 She is only interested in her stupid ball.
 I passed my evaluation at doggie daycare/boarding.
-I love playing with other dogs.
+I love playing with other dogs so my foster mom takes me to doggy day care.

 • A neighbor boy (10 years old) comes over and plays with me –we run and play ball, it's fun.
 I will play a bit with toys if you play with me.
 My foster mom wants to get a video of my playing with the ball because I am so cute; truth be told she is not good at taking videos.